 Keep out of the reach of children and pets.

-Store at room temperature between 15 and 25 degrees C (59 and 77 degrees F).
+Store between 15 and 25 degrees C (59 and 77 degrees F).
 Protect from light.
 Get rid of any unused medication after the expiration date.

 To get rid of medications that are no longer needed or have expired:

 Take the medication to a medication take-back program.
 Check with your pharmacy or law enforcement to find a location.

 If you cannot return the medication, ask your pharmacist or care team how to get rid of this medication safely.

 K Health articles are all written and reviewed by MDs, PhDs, NPs, or PharmDs and are for informational purposes only.
 This information does not constitute and should not be relied on for professional medical advice.
 Always talk to your doctor about the risks and benefits of any treatment.